 PICs are programmed using 5 signals.
 The data is transferred using a two wire synchronous serial scheme, with the clock always controlled by the programmer.
 The ICSP signals are:

 Negative power input to the PIC and the zero volts reference for the remaining signals.
 Voltages of the other signals are implicitly with respect to GND.

-This is the positive power input to the PIC.
-Some programmers require this to be provided by the circuit (circuit must be at least partially powered up), some programmers expect to drive this line themselves and require the circuit to be off, while others can be configured either way (like the Microchip ICD2).
-The Embed Inc programmers expect to drive the Vdd line themselves and require the target circuit to be off during programming.
+Positive power input to the PIC.
+Some programmers require this to be provided by the circuit (circuit must be at least partially powered up), some programmers expect to drive this line themselves and require the circuit to be off, while others can be configured either way (like the Microchip ICD series).
+The Embed programmers all expect to drive the Vdd line themselves and require the target circuit to be off during programming.

 Clock line of the serial data interface.
 This line swings from GND to Vdd and is always driven by the programmer.
 Data is transferred on the falling edge.

 Serial data line.
 The serial interface is bi-directional, so this line can be driven by either the programmer or the PIC depending on the current operation.
 In either case this line swings from GND to Vdd.
 A bit is transferred on the falling edge of PGC.

 For many products containing PICs, it is desirable to load a blank PIC on the board during assembly, then program it in-circuit as part of the final production test procedure.
 This usually reduces cost and allows for a much shorter lead time from new code available until it can be deployed in newly produced units.
 While the advantages of last minute in-circuit programming are usually compelling, it is not free, and ICSP capability must be considered up front when the circuit is designed.
 It can be difficult and costly to retrofit a circuit for ICSP after other design decisions have already been made.
 On the other hand, the added cost of ICSP is usually minimal when it is planned on from the start.

 Here are issues to consider when designing a circuit for ICSP: